helidon-io/helidon/service/inject/README.md

 Interception provides capability to intercept call to a constructor or a method (even to fields when used as injection points).

-Interception is (by default) only enabled for elements annotated with an annotation that is a `Interception.Trigger`.
+Interception is (by default) only enabled for elements annotated with an annotation that is a `Interception.Intercepted`.
 Annotation processor configuration allows for creating interception "plumbing" for any annotation, or to disable it altogether.

 Interception works "around" the invocation, so it can: